ambantis/play4jug/README.md

 explanation about these commands.

-* reload: you will only need to do this if you make changes to Build.scala and wish to make play aware of those changes.
+* reload: you will only need to do this if you make changes to Build.scala and wish to make play aware of those changes while in interactive mode.
 * update: retrives new dependencies you've specified in Build.scala to a local repository.

-If you make these statements from the command line, you can specify multiple steps, but in interactive-mode, you can only do one step at a time.
+If you make these sbt actions from the command line, you can specify multiple steps, but in interactive-mode, you can only do one at a time.

 Now, stop the application and enter play interactive mode: